obokhove/EagreEUEID20202023/HPCresults/readme.md

 Junho's instructions to date 09-04-2023:

-1. Make directories to save a Singularity docker.
+1. Make directories [OB: where, which machine etc?] to save a Singularity docker.
   ```Python
   $cd
   $mkdir  /nobackup/cscmaw